sriram-2502/sriram-2502.github.io/_pages/about.md

   - /about.html
 ---

-Hi👋, I’m **Sriram Krishnamoorthy**, a PhD candidate in Mechanical Engineering at Clemson University.
+Hi👋, I’m **Sriram Krishnamoorthy**, a PhD candidate in the department of Mechanical Engineering at Clemson University.
 My research focuses on safe motion planning and data-driven control for robotic systems using Koopman operators and densty fucntions.

 ---